Elon Musk reaches deal to buy Twitter for $44 billion

 The billionaire disclosed earlier this month that he had become Twitter's largest shareholder, and soon after proposed to buy the company outright and take it private.
 Twitter's board initially resisted the offer, adopting an anti-takeover measure known as a poison pill.

-The board decided to negotiate after Musk updated his proposal to show he had secured financing, according to media reports.
+But the board decided to negotiate after Musk updated his proposal to show he had secured financing and after no other suitors came forward, according to media reports.

+"It all came down to no other bidders or white knights emerging in the M&A process," Daniel Ives, a Wedbush analyst who follows Twitter, said in a note.
+Board members' "back was against the wall once Musk detailed his $46 billion in financing last week to get pen to paper on this deal," Ives said.

 for more features.